farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

            works'
    print(line.split('&'))

+.. why is this function definition in here twice?

-Functions definitions are correctly parsed
+Functions definitions are correctly parsed.:

 .. ipython:: python